jhpyle/docassemble/_docs/documents.md

 themselves.

-Sometimes, you might want to do other things with the document, like e-mail it, or post it to a web site.
+Sometimes, you might want to do other things with the document, like e-mail it somewhere (behind the scenes), or post it to a web site.

 You can save an assembled document to a variable by adding a `variable name` key to an attachment.
 For example: